nmtc-run/nmtc-run.github.io/_includes/series-details.md

 # Everyone is welcome

-All ages and experience levels are welcome and well represented.
+All ages and experience levels are welcome and well represented at our running events.
 The vibe is something akin to a neighborhood barbecue—a community gathering to meet old friends and make new ones.
 Come join a bunch of folks who like to play in the woods!

 # Fun events and competitive racing